-7.1 The following should be the guiding principles in implementing the Policy on Writing Off of Irrecoverable Debt:-

-- 7.1.1 The policy is in accordance with the Local Government Municipal Finance Management Act 2003, Local Government Municipal System Act 2000, as amended and other related legislation. - 7.1.2 Before any debt is written off it must be proven that the debt has become irrecoverable.
-To ensure that recommendations for write off are consistent and accurate, irrecoverable debt will be defined as:- - 7.1.2.1 Where the tracing of the debtors is unsuccessful; and - 7.1.2.2 All reasonable steps, at the discretion of the appointed write off committee, were taken by the officials to recover the debt. - 7.1.3 Bad debt write offs must be considered in terms of cost benefit; when it becomes too costly to recover and the chances of collecting the debt are slim, a write off should be considered. - 7.1.4 Time value of money is very important because the older the debt becomes, the more difficult and costly it becomes to collect.
-It is therefore imperative that a proper system of credit control is implemented and maintained to avoid debt reaching the stage of becoming too expensive to recover. - 7.1.5 Differentiation must be made between those household consumers who cannot afford to pay for basic services and those who just do not want to pay for these services. - 7.1.6 Debt can only be written off if the required provision exists in the Municipality's budget and/ or reserves. - 8.
-CATEGORIES OF DEBTORS THAT MAY QUALIFY FOR THE WRITING OFF OF IRRECOVERABLE DEBT - 8.1 Approved Indigent Household Consumers in terms of the Municipality's Indigent Policy - 8.1.1 Upon approval for registration as an indigent household consumer, the debtor's interest on the arrear amount will be written off. - 8.1.2 Upon approval for registration as an indigent household consumer in the 2014/2015 financial year, the indigent debtor's full outstanding amount will be written off. - 8.1.2 Any new arrears accumulated by the debtor (i.e. any amounts in excess of the indigent allowance for free basic services) whilst registered as an indigent consumer, will not qualify to be written off and must be dealt with strictly in accordance with the Municipality's Credit Control Policy and Indigent Household Policy.
+- 6.1.
+The following should be the guiding principles in implementing the Policy on Writing Off of Irrecoverable Debt:- - 6.1.1 The policy is in accordance with the Local Government Municipal Finance Management Act 2003, Local Government Municipal System Act 2000, as amended and other related legislation. - 6.1.2 Before any debt is written off it must be proven that the debt has become irrecoverable.
+To ensure that recommendations for write off are consistent and accurate, irrecoverable debt will be defined as:- - 6.1.2.1 Where the tracing of the debtors is unsuccessful; and - 6.1.2.2 All reasonable steps, at the discretion of the appointed write off committee, were taken by the officials to recover the debt. - 6.1.3 Bad debt write offs must be considered in terms of cost benefit; when it becomes too costly to recover and the chances of collecting the debt are slim, a write off should be considered. - 6.1.4 Time value of money is very important because the older the debt becomes, the more difficult and costly it becomes to collect.
+It is therefore imperative that a proper system of credit control is implemented and maintained to avoid debt reaching the stage of becoming too expensive to recover. - 6.1.5 Differentiation must be made between those household consumers who cannot afford to pay for basic services and those who just do not want to pay for these services. - 6.1.6 Debt can only be written off if the required provision exists in the Municipality's budget and/ or reserves. - 7.
+CATEGORIES OF DEBTORS THAT MAY QUALIFY FOR THE WRITING OFF OF IRRECOVERABLE DEBT - 7.1 Approved Indigent Household Consumers in terms of the Municipality's Indigent Policy - 7.1.1 Upon approval for registration as an indigent household consumer, the debtor's interest on the arrear amount will be written off. - 7.1.2 Any new arrears accumulated by the debtor (i.e. any amounts in excess of the indigent allowance for free basic services) whilst registered as an indigent consumer, will not qualify to be written off and must be dealt with strictly in accordance with the Municipality's Credit Control Policy and Indigent Household Policy.

-8.2 Balances too small to recover considering the cost for recovery

-- 8.2.1 Where final accounts have been submitted and paid by the respective consumer and the remaining balance after finalisation of any final readings and other administrative costs results in a balance of one hundred rand (R100) or less, such account must be forwarded once to the consumer for payment. - 8.2.2 Where such account is not paid by the respective consumer within a period of sixty (60) days such amounts will automatically be written off.
+- 7.2 Balances too small to recover considering the cost for recovery - 7.2.1 Where final accounts have been submitted and paid by the respective consumer and the remaining balance after finalisation of any final readings and other administrative costs results in a balance of one hundred rand (R100) or less, such account must be forwarded once to the consumer for payment. - 7.2.2 Where such account is not paid by the respective consumer within a period of sixty (60) days such amounts will automatically be written off.

-8.3 Insolvency of the Debtor and Insolvent Deceased Estates
+7.3 Insolvency of the Debtor and Insolvent Deceased Estates

-- 8.3.1 Where a debtor becomes insolvent the Municipality must ensure that a creditor's claim is timeously registered.
-Any amount not being recovered due to insufficient funds or if there is a risk of a contribution being made to an insolvent estate must, after notification, be written off. - 8.3.2 In case of death of the debtor, a creditor's claim must be timeously registered against the deceased's estate.
+- 7.3.1 Where a debtor becomes insolvent the Municipality must ensure that a creditor's claim is timeously registered.
+Any amount not being recovered due to insufficient funds or if there is a risk of a contribution being made to an insolvent estate must, after notification, be written off. - 7.3.2 In case of death of the debtor, a creditor's claim must be timeously registered against the deceased's estate.
 Any amount not being recovered due to insufficient funds or if there is a risk of a contribution being made to a deceased estate must, after notification, be written off.

-8.4 Untraceable Debtors
+7.4 Untraceable Debtors